apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 by:

 {% highlight bash %}
-$ br app Tomcat ent TomcatServer:Wx7r stop
+$ br app Tomcat ent tomcatServer stop
 {% endhighlight %}

 Some effectors require parameters for their invocation, as in the example of ```deploy``` above.

 {% highlight bash %}
-$ br app Tomcat ent TomcatServer:Wx7r effector deploy
+$ br app Tomcat ent tomcatServer effector deploy
 {% endhighlight %}
 <pre>
 Name     Description                                                                             Parameters